TITLE: The Revenge

 Needless to say, my first book went through many changes before it became the novel it is today.
 However, the storyline remained more or less the same and the characters were exactly the same as they had been at the very beginning of my writing adventure.
 I learned quite quickly to develop my characters and wanted to make them likeable, have them be the sort of people readers could respect, and root for, and feel for when life threw them all curve balls.

 I was born and raised in Northern Ireland, near Belfast.
 I emigrated to Canada in my mid 20’s and while there, started writing.
 My day time job was as a medical secretary to various health care professionals but my spare time was dedicated to my writing.
 I lived in Canada for 12 years and during that time had almost completed seven novels in a series.
 After living at home for a year, I moved to the United States and continued my career as a medical secretary.
-My writing was shelved for just a little while during my time in the States but, since my return to Northern Ireland upon my husband’s retirement five years ago, I have been able to resume my hobby and complete the seventh novel.
-I currently work full time within the Education Authority and dedicate as much time as possible to my family and my writing.
+My writing was shelved for just a little while during my time in the States but, since my return to Northern Ireland upon my husband’s retirement six years ago, I have been able to resume my hobby and complete the seventh novel.
+My first novel in “The Bathville Books” series, titled “Murder is Just the Beginning” is published through Ravenswood Publishing and is available on Amazon.co.uk, Amazon.com, Amazon.ca and Barnes & Noble.
+“The Revenge” is the second novel in “The Bathville Books” series, taking place 6 months after the completion of the first novel.
+I currently work fulltime within the Education Authority and dedicate as much time as possible to my family and my writing.